rahulsarchive/4AxisFoamCutter/README.md

 ### Grbl Hotwire controller

-We are using a Grbl control panel which was developed by [Garret Visser](http://github.com/Gerritv/Grbl-Panel/wiki) which was adapted for Hot wire cutting by Daniel Rascio.
+We are using a Grbl control panel developed by [Garret Visser](http://github.com/Gerritv/Grbl-Panel/wiki) which was adapted for Hot wire cutting by Daniel Rascio.

 ![Grbl control panel](Images/Grbl.jpg)